Mumbai–Ahmedabad high-speed rail corridor: 2024

 On 8 January, the land acquisition for the entire corridor was completed.
 On 16 January, L&T was awarded package no. EW-1 of the project, which involves electrification works across its entire 508 km length.
 The scope of this package includes commissioning a 2 x 25 kV overhead electrification system to enable the line's trains to operate up to speeds of up to 320 km/hour, and also designing and commissioning traction substations, switching substations, distribution systems, associated buildings, and training institute equipment for the entire corridor and 3 depots located in Thane, Surat and Sabarmati.

-On 19 April, NHSRC completed 300 km of pier work on the bullet train corridor.
+On 19 April, NHSRCL completed 300 km of pier work on the bullet train corridor.

 As of July 2024, work began on the 7 km undersea tunnel section across Thane Creek and 194 km of viaduct construction had been completed.

 2025

-On 20 May 2025, it was reported that the Mumbai-Ahmedabad bullet train project has achieved a significant milestone with the completion of 300 kilometers of viaducts.
+On 20 May 2025, it was reported that the Mumbai-Ahmedabad bullet train project had achieved a significant milestone with the completion of 300 kilometres of viaducts.
 This progress was marked by the successful launch of a 40-meter full-span box girder near Surat, Gujarat, as reported by the National High-Speed Rail Corporation Limited (NHSRCL).
-The project utilizes advanced construction techniques, notably the Full Span Launching Method (FSLM), which accelerates construction up to ten times faster than traditional methods.
+The project utilises advanced construction techniques, notably the Full Span Launching Method (FSLM), which accelerates construction up to ten times faster than traditional methods.
 A total of 6,455 full-span and 925 span units have been employed in building the viaducts.
 Complementing these efforts are dedicated casting yards and workshops across India, contributing to the infrastructure.
 Beyond the viaducts, substantial work is underway on foundations, pier construction, and girder casting.
+The physical progress according to the monthly project monitoring flash report of the Ministry of Statistics and Programme Implementation (MoSPI) for November 2025 was 56%.